alan-turing-institute/trustworthy-assurance/includes/full-report.md

 Consider, for example, the range of attitudes that members of the public may have towards a private company extracting economic value from their data collection activities.
 Depending on key details about the informational content of the data, attitudes could range from shareholder praise for savvy corporate governance, through the begrudging toleration by consumers, and up to the vehement and vocal criticism by privacy activists or employee campaign groups.

-And to add one final layer of complexity, to really drive home Whitman's point from the start of this chapter, the scope and distribution of this variation may increase as we expand our field of consideration to the public and third sectors.
+~~And to add one final layer of complexity, to really drive home Whitman's point from the start of this chapter, the scope and distribution of this variation may~~ The variation in attitudes may increase as we expand our field of consideration to the public and third sectors.
 Now, the same data extraction could be seen as deeply unethical or impermissible by those who were in favour of it originally.
 In terms of underlying values, therefore, *pluralism* and *variation* should be expected when considering the attitudes of the *publics* (reiterating the emphasis on the plural).

 By now, you may be feeling as though stoic acceptance in the face of overwhelming complexity is inevitable.
 What other options are there?
 You may be thinking, for instance, that there are simply too many factors for any one person or organisation to consider when researching, developing, or regulating digital mental health technologies.

-However, this report (and our project more generally) aims to challenge this attitude, while fully acknowledging the overwhelming complexity involved.
-Our approach and methodology in many respects embodies the principle that *light is the best disinfectant*.
-And, framed as a set of recommendations, which include but build on the two recommendations from the Nuffield Council on Bioethics above:
+However, this report ~~(and our project more generally)~~ aims to challenge this attitude, while fully acknowledging the overwhelming complexity involved.
+Our approach and methodology in many respects embodies the principle that *light is the best disinfectant*. ~~And, framed as a set of recommendations, which include but build on the two recommendations from the Nuffield Council on Bioethics above:~~

-1. Organisations that choose to use digital mental health technologies should consider broader ethical goals, in addition to traditional goals such as ‘safety’ and ‘efficacy’, to help create a more ethical, responsible, and trustworthy ecosystem of digital mental healthcare.[^consistency]
+1. ~~Organisations that choose to use digital mental health technologies should consider broader ethical goals, in addition to traditional goals such as ‘safety’ and ‘efficacy’, to help create a more ethical, responsible, and trustworthy ecosystem of digital mental healthcare.[^consistency]~~
-2. Organisations should provide transparent and evidence-based assurance about how these ethical goals have been operationalised and secured during the design, development, and deployment of digital mental health technologies.
+2. ~~Organisations should provide transparent and evidence-based assurance about how these ethical goals have been operationalised and secured during the design, development, and deployment of digital mental health technologies.~~

 [^consistency]: To emphasise the consistency of this recommendation with those from the Nuffield Council we should also acknowledge that this ‘digital ecosystem’ must be complementary with, supportive of, and enhance more traditional healthcare services (qua recommendation 2).

-With these points in mind, we can now turn to the project itself and introduce the notion of trustworthy assurance—a methodology that can help address all of the above recommendations (and more to come).
+~~With these points in mind, we can now turn to the project itself and introduce the notion of trustworthy assurance—a methodology that can help address all of the above recommendations (and more to come).~~

 ## About the Project

 Assurance is a process of establishing trust.

-Whether we trust someone or some object depends, in part, on the evidence we have to help us evaluate whether there are good grounds for placing trust.
-In other words, what is the evidence of their trustworthiness?
+Whether we trust someone or some object depends, in part, on the evidence provided ~~we have~~ to help us evaluate whether there are good grounds for placing trust. ~~In other words, what is the evidence of their trustworthiness?~~

 When it comes to trust, we do not expect the same level of evidence when assessing the trustworthiness of different people, objects, or systems.
 A trustworthy doctor, for example, is not assessed by the same standards as a trustworthy friend.
 And, similarly, the trustworthiness of an AI chatbot used in customer services is not (and ought not) be evaluated by the same measures as an AI chatbot used to support people with their mental health.

-In short, when we speak of 'trustworthy assurance' we are creating room for a wide variety of associated goals and standards, to accommodate the complexity alluded to in the previous sections.
+In short, when we speak of 'trustworthy assurance' we are creating room for a wide variety of associated goals and standards\~\~, to accommodate the complexity alluded to in the previous section\~\~s.
 These can, of course include goals and standards related to ‘safety’ or ‘clinical efficacy’, but for present purposes we are primarily interested in those goals that have an ethical significance.

 Our project focused directly on a methodology for making the assessment, communication, and realisation of these goals more robust and transparent.
-The methodology is known as ‘argument-based assurance’ and we can define this methodology as follows:
+The methodology is known as ‘argument-based assurance’.
+We can define this methodology as follows:

 > Argument-based assurance is a process of using structured argumentation to provide assurance to another party (or parties) that a particular claim (or set of related claims) about a property of a system is warranted given the available evidence. [@burr2022]